-The reason I ask you this is because, in this day in age, in social media, in business, in dating, we are constantly asked to brand ourselves.
-We have to set up profiles, choose photos, and capture our entire essence into a slick phrase. . .
+The reason I ask you this is that, in this day in age, in social media, in business, in dating, we are constantly asked to brand ourselves.
+We have to set up profiles, choose photos, and capture our entire essence into a slick phrase . . .

 So for me, one way I am branding myself is through my name.

-I really liked my name that my parents gave me.
+I really liked the name that my parents gave me.
 They chose French names for my first and middle names, and my last name was Italian.
-My major in college was Italian and I work in an Italian school.
+My major in college was Italian, and I work in an Italian school.
 So it was not easy to change my name to an English last name, but my husband wanted me, to so I did it for him at the time.
-But now it is time for me to restore my former name and I'm doing it for myself.
+But now it is time for me to restore my former name, and I'm doing it for myself.

 Can You Use the Name You Want Without Legally Changing It?

 Yes.
-This country is a common law country and the procedures are loose.
-In CA, the usage method is sufficient to change your name and you don't have to use the new name exclusively.
-Also you can just use a Preferred Name at many universities, hospitals and other institutions.
+This country is a common law country, and the procedures are loose.
+In California, the usage method is sufficient to change your name, and you don't have to use the new name exclusively.
+Also, you can just use a "preferred name" at many universities, hospitals, and other institutions.
 And you can just use any name you want on your social media.
 However, officially registering your name change after divorce can be liberating and therapeutic.

 Why Restoring Your Name Can Be Liberating

 Going through a legal separation or divorce is a very stressful and overwhelming time.
 Filling out the forms can be a daunting task that can take months.
 It can seem overwhelming to add yet another tedious burden to this already emotionally packed situation.
-Yet...restoring your name that you grew up with can also be liberating and return you to your former self when you had goals that you put aside or new goals now that you are single again.
+Yet restoring the name that you grew up with can also be liberating and return you to your former self when you had goals that you put aside or new goals now that you are single again.